Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Improved Heighten Spell, improved heightened *gate; Market Price:*
 610,000 gp.

+### The Path
-**The Path:** This rod serves as an aid to trailblazing and travel.
+This rod serves as an aid to trailblazing and travel.
 It grants the wielder a +30 enhancement bonus on Wilderness Lore checks for tracking and Intuit Direction checks.
 The handle of the rod is hollow, functioning like a telescope.
 When the wielder peers through it, the